Rajamahendravaram

-Rajahmundry (/ˈrɑːdʒəmʌndrɪ/ RAH-juh-mun-dree), officially Rajamahendravaram, is a city in the Indian state of Andhra Pradesh and district headquarters of the East Godavari district.
-It is the fifth most populated city in the state.
-During British rule, the district of Rajahmundry was created in the Madras Presidency in 1823.
-It was reorganised in 1859 and bifurcated into the Godavari and Krishna districts.
-Rajahmundry was the headquarters of Godavari district, which was further bifurcated into East Godavari and West Godavari districts in 1925.
-It is administered under Rajahmundry revenue division of the East Godavari district.
-The city is known for its floriculture, history, Telugu literature, culture, agriculture, economy, tourism, and its heritage.
+Rajamahendravaram (the city of King Mahendra), also known as Rajahmundry (/ˈrɑːdʒəmʌndrɪ/ RAH-juh-mun-dree), is a city in the Indian state of Andhra Pradesh and the district headquarters of the East Godavari district.
+It is the seventh most populated city in the state.

+During British Rule, the district of Rajahmundry was created in the Madras Presidency in 1823.
+It was reorganised in 1859 and divided into the Godavari and Krishna districts.
+Rajahmundry was the headquarters of the Godavari district, which was further divided into East Godavari and West Godavari districts in 1925.
+It is administered under the Rajahmundry revenue division of the East Godavari district.

+The city's name was derived from Rajaraja Narendra, a ruler of the Chalukya dynasty in the 11th century, who ruled over the city.
+In 2015, the city was renamed from Rajahmundry to Rajamahendravaram.

+The city is known for its floriculture, history, Telugu literature, culture, agriculture, economy, tourism, and heritage.
 It is known as the "Cultural Capital of Andhra Pradesh".

-The city's name was derived from Rajaraja Narendra, the ruler of Chalukya dynasty of 11th century who ruled over the city.
-In 2015, the city was renamed to Rajamahendravaram from the earlier name of Rajahmundry.

 Etymology

-The city was earlier called Rajamahendravaram, derived from the Sanskrit name Rajamahendrapuram (The city of King Mahendra).
+The city was earlier called Rajamahendravaram, originating from the Sanskrit name Rajamahendrapuram (The city of King Mahendra).
 Carrying the same meaning, it is also referred to as Rajamahendri.
-During Qutb Shahi, Mughal, and Nizam rule, it was referred to in official records as Rājmandrī and the same name was anglicized during the British colonial era as Rajahmundry.
-On 10 October 2015, the State Government of Andhra Pradesh officially renamed the city with its original name Rajamahendravaram.
+During the Qutb Shahi, Mughal, and Nizam rules, it was known to in government records as Rājmandrī and the same name was adapted during the British colonial era as Rajahmundry.
+On 10 October 2015, the State Government of Andhra Pradesh officially renamed the city back to its historic name Rajamahendravaram.